aaronmaturen/monoblocks/README.md

 ## Features That Don't Suck (Too Much)

 ### The Tools, Man

 - **Pan Tool** - Move stuff around like you're trying to find the stapler that Milton keeps talking about
-- **Brush Tool** - Draw characters one at a time, real tedious-like
+- **Pencil Tool** - Draw characters one at a time, real tedious-like
 - **Rectangle Tool** - Make boxes.
 Whoa, boxes!
 Technology!
 - **Line Tool** - Draw lines with arrows and stuff.
 Pretty neat, I tell you what
 - **Text Tool** - Type words inside boxes because... uh... that's what you do